-The junior athlete will perform better, for longer, and recover quicker from training and competition when well-nourished.
-The young netballer who is not getting enough energy may become tired, irritable and lethargic, and may even struggle to maintain interest and enjoyment in physical activity.
-It is well known that girls tend to drop out of organised sport in their early teenage years, so please nurture and encourage their participation and enjoyment of netball.
+The junior athlete will perform better, for longer and recover quicker from training and competition when well nourished.
+The young netballer who is not getting enough total energy may become tired, irritable and lethargic, and may even struggle to maintain interest and enjoyment in physical activity.

+It is well known that girls tend to drop out of sport at an early age so please continue to encourage their participation.